Algorithmic Complexity Attacks

 The Murmur Hash and Seeding

-The specific hash functions in use at the time of the Klink/Wälde disclosure varied by language.
-Java used a polynomial hash with a known multiplier.
-PHP used a similar polynomial hash.
-The hash functions were designed for performance, not unpredictability.
-Once the algorithm is known, generating collisions is a combinatorial problem that can be solved offline.
+The hash functions in use at the time of the Klink/Wälde disclosure were designed for performance, not unpredictability.
+Once the algorithm is known, generating collisions is a combinatorial problem solvable offline.

-The fix universally adopted was hash randomization: seeding the hash function with a value chosen at process startup (or at each hash table creation), unknown to the attacker.
-With an unknown seed, precomputed collision sets do not work, the attacker cannot know which inputs will collide until they know the seed, which they do not.
+The universally adopted fix was hash randomization: seeding the hash function with a value chosen at process startup, unknown to the attacker.
+With an unknown seed, precomputed collision sets do not work.

 Residual Vulnerabilities

 Hash randomization addresses known-function attacks but does not address all hash-based denial of service.
-Hash tables that use weak randomization (e.g., a predictable seed derived from process start time) can still be attacked if the attacker can determine the seed.
-Timing side channels in hash table operations can leak information about the number of collisions, potentially allowing adaptive attacks that test candidate collision sets.
+Hash tables using weak randomization (e.g., a predictable seed derived from process start time) can still be attacked if the attacker can determine the seed.
+Timing side channels in hash table operations can leak information about the number of collisions, potentially allowing adaptive attacks.

 Decompression and Serialization Bombs